 It’s not a mirrorless camera, and you are not going to get the same kind of high quality images that you could get from a new generation mirrorless with a housing, and it lacks the image stabilization capabilities, I still think it’s the best camera for the money and purpose.

-Alternative Waterproof Cameras
+Alternative (and supplementary) Waterproof Cameras

 While certainly not the best cheap underwater camera for snorkeling (there are other less expensive snorkeling cameras), the reasons why I think the TG-6 is the best underwater camera for snorkeling, while shared by many snorkelers I’ve spoken to over the years, are subjective in certain respects.